MattX/cliptools/README.md

 The specific way content-types are encoded depends on the platform, so cliptools provides standard aliases that work cross-platform: `url`, `html`, `pdf`, `png`, `rtf`, and `text`.
 These are accepted by the `-t` / `--type` argument.
-If you need to use another content type, you can use `--custom-type`.
+If you need to use another content type, you can use `--system-type`.
 In this case, you need to know how your platform encodes content types for the clipboard.

 In some cases, such as if you use JSON input, cliptools will assume you are using standard aliases,